webdeveloper987/springboot2-security-demo/README.md

-# springboot2 security demo
+# springboot 2 security demo

-mvc, thymeleaf
+SpringBoot 2 and Thymeleaf integration using Spring MVC